PacktPublishing/Modern-Computer-Architecture-and-Organization-Second-Edition/Chapter02/Answers to Exercises/Ex__1_nand_circuit.md

-__Modern Computer Architecture and Organization__, by Jim Ledin.
-Published by Packt Publishing
+__Modern Computer Architecture and Organization Second Edition__, by Jim Ledin.
+Published by Packt Publishing.
 # Chapter 2, Exercise 1

 Rearrange the circuit of Figure 2.5 to convert the AND gate to a NAND gate.
 Hint: There is no need to add or remove components.